ensst6/Udacity_DSND_Project3/README.md

 ### Prerequisites
 See `requirements.txt`.
 The Jupyter/iPython packages are only required if you want to run the notebooks containing the preliminary exploratory analyses and modeling.
-For the ETL step, you will also need to download the fastText language identification model [ld.176.bin](https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.bin).
+For the ETL step, you will also need to download the [fastText language identification model](https://fasttext.cc/docs/en/language-identification.html) `lid.176.bin`.

 Coded in `Python 3.8.5`.